lsst/pipelines_lsst_io/install/newinstall.rst

    - The default Python environment is Python 3.5.
      **Python 2.7 users,** see :ref:`newinstall-py2`.
    - :ref:`newinstall-user-python`.
-   - The recommended installation uses precompiled binary tarballs if available for your platform (and falls back to a source build).
+   - The recommended installation uses precompiled binary tarballs if they're available for your platform (and falls back to a source build).
      See :ref:`newinstall-binary-packages`.
      If you will be compiling and linking C++ code against this installation you'll need to ensure your compilers match the distribution's.
      **Developers should review** :ref:`newinstall-binary-compatibility`.